cmoore/cmoore.github.com/_posts/2011-09-28-productivity.markdown

 # Enough is enough.

 At the tender age of 39 I'm finally getting some help with this.
 I've always secretly thought that there was something fundamentally wrong with me.
-For instance, in grade school I was sent to remdial math classes.
+For instance, in grade school I was sent to remedial math classes.
 It wasn't until high school that I figured out that if I drank enough coffee and smoked enough cigarettes, I could exert a noticeable amount of control over this.
 Then in my senior year of high school, I discovered that marijuana almost completely removed them from the equation.
 The problem with that, aside from the social implications, was that it slowed my head down far too much to be very productive.
 In hindsight, I was probably smoking way too much.
 Much later, working for an independent game company, I discovered others that had found the same solution to the problem.
 One in particular could hardly get anything done, but was a Rembrandt with a text editor and by far one of the best programmers I've ever met when he was completely stoned.

-Looking back, this has affected every aspect of my life.
+This has affected every aspect of my life.
 Looking back at my career, I have been astoundingly fortunate to work at some of the best tech companies in the business despite my completely shoddy track record.
 In two instances in particular, I was in a position to walk away with an obscene amount of money for my work.

 # Not faking it.